vadim-miller2/book-test1/index.md

 #### <span class="title">Scope Prefixes</span>

 Initially, <span class="nctnt ncbi-app">DATATOOL</span> and the serial library supported serialization in ASN.1 and XML format, and conversion of ASN.1 specification into DTD.
 Compared to ASN.1, DTD is a very sketchy specification in the sense that there is only one primitive type - string, and all elements are defined globally.
-The latter feature of DTD led to a decision to use ?scope prefixes? in XML output to avoid potential name conflicts.
+The latter feature of DTD led to a decision to use ‘scope prefixes’ in XML output to avoid potential name conflicts.
 For example, consider the following ASN.1 specification:

     Date ::= CHOICE {    str VisibleString,     std Date-std}Time ::= CHOICE {    str VisibleString,     std Time-std}